ahluwalij/NodePath/datasets/README.md

 # Datasets
 All provided datasets make use of inputs scaled from -1.5 to 1.5.
-As detailed on the NViz site, outputs are normalized (scaled 0 to 1).
+As detailed on the NodePath site, outputs are normalized (scaled 0 to 1).
 `training.json` (n=1000) is used for model training, while `inputs.json` (n=100) is used for model testing.

 ## 2x1_Circle